Matbart1/AstroLite/README.md

 © Mathieu Barrette - June 20, 2024

-Replication for purpose of profit and monetization strictly prohibited Licenced under DBAD
+Replication for purpose of profit and monetization strictly prohibited<br />
+Licenced under DBAD<br />
 This repository exists for the sole purpose of playtesting and feedback, gameplay experiences here will not reflect the final product